Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Our Proposed ACU Method

 \subsection{Analytic Knowledge Forgetting}

+In this subsection, we present the details of analytic knowledge forgetting during the CU phase.
+Here, we focus on handling sample-level requests for clarity, while class-level unlearning can be regarded as forgetting all samples associated with the target class.
+In practice, class-level unlearning can be achieved similarly to sample-level unlearning, yet requires additionally storing a more fine-grained \textit{Knowledge Tracking Matrix} for each class.
+More details on addressing the class-level unlearning are provided in Appendix E.

-In this subsection, we introduce our ACU to forget the CL knowledge under the continually arriving requests during the CU phase.
-Upon receiving the forgetting set $\mathcal{\check D}_i$ associated with each unlearning request $i$, we first extract the features and labels of the data samples to be forgotten using \eqref{eq:backbone}.
-Then, based on the obtained features and labels, we sequentially update the \textit{Knowledge Tracking Matrix} $\mathbf{T}_i$ and the analytical model $\mathbf{W}_i$.
-Specifically, $\mathbf{T}_i$ can be updated in a recursive manner as follows.
+Specifically, upon receiving each unlearning request $i$ along with the forgetting set $\mathcal{\check D}_i$, we first extract the feature and label vectors for all data samples within $\mathcal{\check D}_i$ using \eqref{eq:backbone}.
+Based on these vectors, we sequentially update the \textit{Knowledge Tracking Matrix} to obtain $\mathbf{T}_i$ as follows.